dss-extensions/dss_matlab/README.md

 If you want some code to play with, you can use the MATLAB examples from the official OpenDSS distribution, from a local installation (e.g. `C:\OpenDSS\Examples\Matlab`) or from the [official SVN repository](https://sourceforge.net/p/electricdss/code/HEAD/tree/trunk/Distrib/Examples/Matlab/).

 [Sandia's GridPV toolbox](https://pvpmc.sandia.gov/applications/gridpv-toolbox/) has been confirmed to work with very minor changes.
-Note that the toolbox seems to be out-of-date for some features, so don't expect everything to work even with COM (e.g. Google Maps integration seem broken).
+Note that the toolbox seems to be out-of-date for some features, so don't expect everything to work even with COM (e.g. Google Maps integration seems broken nowadays).

 **As a general advice (valid for COM and DSS_MATLAB), avoid using the `get` function without parameters on OpenDSS classes.
 Some properties like `First` and `Next` used for iteration of elements change the current active element and can lead to misleading data!**